 Guidance on this varies.
 It actually depends on each persons’ needs (doctors can prescribe 50,000 IU or more as a one-off and then up to 4,000 IU a day in some cases).
 Some of your daily dose can always be achieved by exposing your body to sunlight, but as we need to be conscious of UV exposure and the sun is not always around, especially for those in Northern Europe, foods and supplements can help.

 What to do when you experience symptoms of deficiency

 Waiting for the sun to come out every day in the UK may not always be that rewarding.
 Luckily, plenty of external products are now available as alternative supplies of Vitamin D.

-Vitamin D supplements are usually the best choice for starters to reduce risk of any symptoms of vitamin D deficiency, like low moods, feeling ill or contracting respiratory infections.
+Vitamin D supplements are usually the best choice for starters to reduce the risk of any symptoms of vitamin D deficiency, like low moods, feeling ill or contracting respiratory infections.

 Taking a daily Vitamin D dose of up to 4,000 iu can help improve your immune response to viruses and bacteria that cause colds, bronchitis and pneumonia.
-For example, a study by An Lehouck et al, shows taking a high-dose for one year will prevent you from chronic lung disorder COPD.
+For example, a study by An Lehouck et al, shows taking a high dose for one year will prevent you from chronic lung disorder COPD.

 Vitamin D can also help with back pain, fatigue, severe headaches and even bone disorders like osteoporosis because it is the crucial nutrient to absorb calcium.